Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

   # On another terminal
   caput OSC1022-01:CHB:range 10       # Set the voltage range for Channel B to +/-20V
-  caput OSC1022-01:num_samples 1000   # Set the number of samples to 1,000
   caget OSC1022-01:CHB:ON:fbk         # Check if Channel B is ON.
-If not, try: caput OSC1022-01:CHB:ON ON. caput OSC1022-11:sample_interval 0.001    # Set the sample time interval to 1 ms caput OSC1022-01:CHB:waveform:start 1 # Start the waveform capturing (Use external triggering) caget OSC1022-01:CHB:waveform         # when waveform is ready, get the waveform.
+If not, try: caput OSC1022-01:CHB:ON ON. caput OSC1022-01:CHB:waveform:start 1 # Start the waveform capturing (Use external triggering) caget OSC1022-01:CHB:waveform         # when waveform is ready, get the waveform.
 The waveform has a maximum size of 1,000,000 elements.
 Only the first 10,000 elements will contain data; the rest will be zeros.
   ```
-  All details of these configurations can be found in this document.
+  All details of other configurations can be found in this document.

   **The waveform data is a scaled value.
 The calculation is located at the bottom.**
   - This will retrieve the waveform using the latest values of the data capture configuration PVs.